Tips For Newbies

 Learning how to Evaluate is an important part of being a club member, as not only will you receive feedback on your speaking but you will also need to give feedback when you evaluate other speakers.
 This helps with your Toastmasters development immensely.

 Evaluation is non-judgemental, constructive criticism.
 It recognises that the person you are evaluating is doing their best, and acts accordingly.

 Your first evaluation will probably be for Table Topics, and this is a good chance to work with your mentor (see Tip #1).
-There is also a short training video that is worth watching; the link to this needs a login, so will not work here.
-Once you have chosen a path, you’ll find it in the “Your Evaluation” section of the Icebreaker project.
+There is also a short “How to Evaluate ” video that is well worth watching.
+Once you have chosen a path, you’ll find another viedo in the “Your Evaluation” section of the Icebreaker project.

 Tip #7 – Its OK to Volunteer

 Your club has a way of managing rosters and agendas – check which of several is used with your VP Education.
 There will often be gaps, particularly in smaller clubs.
 YOU can help fill those gaps, in fact you will be thanked for doing so – and if you’ve read the previous tips, you’ll have an idea of what’s involved.

 Learn how to sign up for vacant roles; there is no better way of growing confidence than taking a deep breath, trying something you’ve not done before, and nailing it.

 Just remind yourself you’re ready way before you think you are in Toastmasters.
 While you’re at it, why not save the website with the agendas as a bookmark on your desktop?
 You will be going there every fortnight (at least) to view the Meeting Agendas.